 First as a fan, then as a Board Member, as Board President, and finally as Blue Heron’s first General Manager (starting in 2014), John has worked to bring the music of Blue Heron to a wider audience for about 15 years now.
 He is glad to have found this unusual and wonderful way to use his legal training and other skills to make the world a better place.

-Musically, John received a dozen years of classical piano training in his youth in the New York City suburbs, which led to employment as a church organist in Tenafly, NJ, and later in Cohasset, MA, in Greek Orthodox Churches.
+Musically, John received a dozen years of classical piano training in his youth in the New York City suburbs, which led to employment as a church organist in Tenafly, NJ, and later in Cohasset, MA, in Greek Orthodox churches.
 After spending a few years in a rock band, he briefly pursued a career as a folksinger and songwriter in the 90’s (overlapping with opening his solo law practice).
 Since then, most of his musical effort has been in the world of early music.
 He continues to sing with the Arlington-based amateur group Vox Lucens (Holly Druckman, dir.), and loves a good early music sightsing when he can find time.
-He has also been employed as Bass section leader at Grace Episcopal Church, in Newton Corner, for about 10 years.
+He has also been employed as the Bass section leader at Grace Episcopal Church, in Newton Corner, for about 10 years.

-John is the proud recipient of a liberal arts education, represented by an Bachelor of Arts granted by Tufts University (A87), where he majored in History, and also holds a Juris Doctorate from Boston University School of Law, where he co-founded the Public Interest Law Journal.
+John is the proud recipient of a liberal arts education, represented by a Bachelor of Arts from Tufts University (A87), where he majored in History; he also holds a Juris Doctorate from Boston University School of Law, where he co-founded the Public Interest Law Journal.
 Along the way, he spent his entire junior year abroad, at King’s College London, where he sang in the chapel choir, now led (as it happens) by a former Grace Church choir director, Joe Fort.

-A father of three, John lives in Watertown.
+A father of three, John lives in Arlington.